 Check the convertor:

-If there is an RS232 to RS485/422 convertor being used, then check to see that it is setup correctly, things to check are:
+If there is an RS232 to RS485/422 converter being used, then check to see that it is setup correctly, things to check are:

 - Check the wires haven’t fallen out or broken off!

-- RS485: does the convertor need to be set to 2-wire or 4-wire mode or is this done by jumpering across from Tx to Rx ?
+- RS485: does the converter need to be set to 2-wire or 4-wire mode or is this done by jumpering across from Tx to Rx ?

 - Power requirements: Is the convertor’s power supply working?
 Check with a Voltmeter

 - LEDs: are there LEDs indicating comms traffic?
 Are they flashing Tx but not Rx?
 See here for a note on how often they should flash.